CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.2-Virtual_Machine/lab3.2-virtual_machine.md

 1. Run `gcloud compute ssh`

     a.
-Run `gcloud compute ssh --zone "us-central1-a" "bastion"  --project "tf-project-000000"` replace "tf-project-000000" with your project name.
+Run `gcloud compute ssh --zone "us-central1-a" "bastion"  --project "tf-project-XX"` replace "tf-project-XX" with your project name.

     b.
 Notice that this also generates a SSH key pair adding it to the running VM.